hammurabi-dev/hammurabiX/README.md

 and then use it to perform the line-of-sight integration to compute the observables.
 Please cite the original [Waelkens et al. (2009)](https://www.aanda.org/articles/aa/abs/2009/08/aa10564-08/aa10564-08.html) paper if you use hammurabi.

+Original hammurabi can be found [here](https://sourceforge.net/projects/hammurabicode/).

-#### about X.alpha release
+#### about X.01 release
-*Currently we are in alpha testing release, with only minimal amount of features available.
+*Currently we are in TESTING release, with only minimal amount of features available.
+Not all modelings have been thoroughly cross-checked with original hammurabi!
 A full release of version X is scheduled in 2018.*

-X.alpha provides simulation of:
+X.01 provides simulation of:

 * polarized synchrotron emission
 * Faraday depth

-with following physical modelings:

-* galactic structures
+* dispersion measure
-* galactic magnetic fields
-* free electron fields
-* cosmic ray electron fields

 with support from following packages: